FrigoEU/sqltopurs/README.md

 Why?
 ====
 PureScript for web applications allows type safety to stretch from frontend to backend.
 I'd like to also have it stretch to the database.
 I've had only bad experiences with ORM's.
 So I wrote this CLI that builds Purescript function definitions from (Postgres) SQL function definitions.
-The Postgres SQL engine will check the function definitions you feed it (at design time!) for syntax and schema errors, and this CLI will then bridge the gap into your PureScript application.
+The Postgres SQL engine will check the function definitions you feed it (at design time! psql mydb < schema.sql) for syntax and schema errors, and this CLI will then bridge the gap into your PureScript application.
 It's not a strong guarantee that things will not fail, but with a good build pipeline and/or CI to keep things in sync, this gives (me personally at least) very high confidence that the interactions between my app code and DB code are well typed.

 How?
 ====